guibueno/guibueno.github.io/_docs/references.markdown

 ##### Mercer, S., & Ryan, S. (2010).
 A mindset for EFL: Learners’ beliefs about the role of natural talent. *ELT journal*, *64*(4), 436-444.

 ##### Mercer, S. (2012).
 Dispelling the myth of the natural-born linguist. *ELT journal*, *66*(1), 22-29.

+##### Merriam, S. B. (2001). *Andragogy and self‐directed learning: Pillars of adult learning theory*.
+New directions for adult and continuing education, 2001(89), 3-14.

+##### Noels, K. A., Pelletier, L. G., Clément, R., & Vallerand, R. J. (2000). *Why are you learning a second language?* Motivational orientations and self‐determination theory.
+Language learning, 50(1), 57-85.

 ##### Noels, K. A., & Lou, M. T. (2015).
 Mindsets, Goal Orientations and Language Learning